 Park End Shelter

-Workington Town Council is proud to be restoring this currently unused, historically significant building and transforming it into a welcoming space that supports residents of all ages.
+Workington Town Council has proudly restored this historically significant building and transformed it into a welcoming space that supports residents of all ages.

 The building will be available free of charge to non-profit and voluntary organisations.
-Once renovated, the building will host workshops and events that benefit local people, focusing on health, sustainability, creativity, and wellbeing.
-We want to hear from residents about what activities they would like to see delivered here by community and voluntary organisations.
+The building will host workshops and events that benefit local people, focusing on health, sustainability, creativity, and wellbeing.

 -